dotnet/docs-maui/docs/data-cloud/push-notifications.md

     This interface will be used as a simple mechanism to centralize the handling of notification actions.

-1. In Visual Studio, add an interface named `IPushDemoNotificationActionService` to the *Services* folder.
-Then replace the code in the *IPushDemoNotificationActionService.cs* file with the following code:
+1. In Visual Studio, add an interface named `IPushDemoNotificationActionService` to the *Services* folder and replace its code with the following code:

     ```csharp
     using PushNotificationsDemo.Models;